mnot/I-D/http-proxy-problem/draft.md

 verify who the proxy is.

-## Users Need to be able to Tunnel through Proxies
+## When and how do users tunnel through proxies?

 When a proxy is interposed, the user needs to be able to tunnel any request through it without its content (or that of the response) being exposed to the